About Rogues Gallery

 Arrivals & Departures

 The gallery's debut exhibition featured portrait photographer Victoria Perger.
-The Twelve Rogues of Christmas sale of drawings by the proprietor raised funds for Új Kezdet Háza, a Budapest women’s shelter.
-That was followed by the Black Valentine Exhibition by Romanian born, Budapest resident artist, Ela Daple.
+That was followed by the Black Valentine Exhibition by Budapest resident Romanian artist, Ela Daple.
 Her "relics of the future" made a strong showing at the gallery.
+The Animal Portraits Exhibition by Frederick Haddox closed on July 3rd, after two months of its untamed spirit.
+One thing for sure - we certainly know how to open a show.

 Rogues Gallery @ Lujza utca 5, Budapest 1086.
 Open by appointment.